vardubs/vardubs/README.md

 - Practioner of Agile /Scrum Based Software Development
 - AWS - Amazon Web Services
 - Architecting End to End Solutions with High and Level Designs
-- Good Understanding of Data Structures, Algorithms, Design Patterns, System Designs and Distributed Systems
+- Good understanding of following Concepts : Data Structures, Algorithms, Design Patterns, System Designs and Distributed Systems

 #### 📫  How to reach me:

 - Connect with me on [Linkedin](https://www.linkedin.com/in/varundublish/)
-- 🔭 I’m currently working on a personal technical Blog [Java Reboots!](https://javareboots.code.blog), where i want to share my knowledge about Java and Related Technologies with all of you.
+- A technical Blog [Java Reboots!](https://javareboots.code.blog), where i share my knowledge about Java and Related Technologies with the world.